 This social commerce strategy utilizing Pinterest cut down the path to purchase for MVMT customers by using pins that linked directly to the products checkout page.
 They found the promoted pin to be the best bang for their buck because unlike other ad formats, you would continue to drive sales after the promotional campaign had ended, as the pin stays up on your Pinterest board.

 Conclusion: Social Commerce Is Changing The Ecommerce Game… Kinda Sorta

-As of 2017, optimizing your own website is still the most important investment you can make in ecommerce.
+As of this writing, optimizing your own website is still the most important investment you can make in ecommerce.
 Relying too much on a 3rd party platforms can easily backfire and destroy your business overnight.

 That said, what were are seeing today in the emerging social commerce field is just the beginning of a future where creating your own selling platform will no longer be viable.
 Like machine learning, this train has started and it will permanently change the game.